Pikes Peak Jeep Tour

 Not only is your safety our first priority, we care deeply about Colorado and giving you an experience you won't forget.
 You will learn

-much history and legend of the area, as well as insights into our favorite places to eat and things to do.
-We take you on this journey so you
+much history and legend of the area, as well as insights into our favorite places to eat and things to do in Colorado Springs.
+We take you on

-can relax, knowing you are in good hands, and enjoy the views and conversation.
+this journey so you can relax, knowing you are in good hands, and enjoy the views and conversation.

 We engage with our guests on a personal level.
 This is a much more engaging adventure than the Cog Railway or other outfitters.
 This isn't